anuragShingare30/Foundry_Lottery/README.md

 #### Remapping dependencies

 - Before running the forge remapping command we need to store the path in **toml**
+- Forge can remap dependencies to make them easier to import.
+Forge will automatically try to deduce some remappings for you:

 ```js
 remapping = ['@chainlink/contracts/=lib/chainlink-brownie-contracts/contracts']